 - Project Read

-When we design a student’s schedule at Eagle Hill, we consider the student’s profile, the reading approach and the cohort we are creating in the classroom.
-It is important for a student to be learning with classmates who share similar goals.
+When we design a student’s schedule at Eagle Hill, we consider the student’s profile, the corresponding fit of various instructional approaches, and the makeup of the cohort of students we are creating in the classroom.

-There are three pillars that form the underlying supports in all of our reading classes:
+Three pillars form the underlying supports in all of our reading classes:

-Assistive Technology: We believe strongly in the use of assistive technology in aiding our students to better understand what they are reading and to better express themselves in writing.
+Assistive technology aids our students in better understanding what they read and better expressing themselves in writing.

-It is also important to note that taking courses in the reading department is not a requirement at Eagle Hill.
-Beyond instruction at this level, Eagle Hill offers a full range of courses for literary study, including traditional survey courses and special topics, such as Biography, Jewish and Arab Literatures, and Literature and Psychology.
-Each student also engages in the study of written composition and the English Department administers a program of courses that target academic writing and also allows for exploration in creative and expressive writing.
+Beyond instruction at the foundational level in reading, Eagle Hill offers a full range of courses for literary study, including traditional survey courses and special topics, such as The Modern Novel, African American Literature, and Classic Epic: Gods, Heroes, and Mortals.
+Each student also engages in the study of written composition and rhetoric.
+The English Department administers a program of courses that targets academic writing and also allows for exploration in creative and expressive writing.